Tag: amazon listings

 Lifestyle and Infographic Shots That Convert

 Secondary images sell the benefit, not the product.
 Stop showing different angles of the same boring product shot.
-Show the changeation.
+Show the transformation.

 Lifestyle images that work: